DISEASE/DISORDER:

 - Patients may have diminished range of motion in thumb opposition and abduction.
 Fine motor coordination requiring opposition and grasping becomes difficult due to localized radial wrist pain.
 The patient may have difficulty buttoning a shirt or fastening jewelry.

-- Aggravating activities may include twisting/wringing objects (such as a washcloth, opening a jar), gripping items (such as a gold club), lifting (such as during care-giving), and repetitive ulnar deviation (such as hammering).44
+- Aggravating activities may include twisting/wringing objects (such as a washcloth, opening a jar), gripping items (such as a golf club), lifting (such as during caregiving), and repetitive ulnar deviation (such as hammering).23

 Laboratory studies

-De Quervain tenosynovitis may occur in conjunction with rheumatoid arthritis.
-Therefore can consider obtaining a complete blood count, erythrocyte sedimentation rate, and rheumatoid panel if suspected.
+De Quervain tenosynovitis may occur in the setting of inflammatory arthritis.
+Therefore, one can consider obtaining a complete blood count, erythrocyte sedimentation rate, and rheumatoid panel if more systemic disease is suspected.

 Imaging

-- When clinical presentation is clear, radiographs and advanced imaging are not necessary.
-However, if etiology is unclear, imaging may be useful.38
+- When clinical presentation and examination are clear, radiographs, and advanced imaging are not necessary.
+However, if etiology is unclear, imaging may be useful.15

-- If history of trauma, or arthritis, x-ray may be done to rule out bony pathology.39
+- If there is history of trauma or arthritis, x-ray may be done to rule out osseous pathology.16

 - Plain Radiograph:

-- Typically unremarkable, but may see soft tissue calcifications at the first dorsal compartment in some patients with de Quervain tenosynovitis.
+- While typically unremarkable, it may reveal soft tissue calcifications at the first dorsal wrist compartment in some patients with de Quervain tenosynovitis.

 - Ultrasound (US):

-- Can identify tendon or retinacular thickening, partial tears, and fluid in the tendon sheath.
-US may help evaluate for anatomic variants.
-It is important to assess for an intracompartmental septum, as presence of septum in first extensor compartment is associated with increased risk of non-operative treatment failure.45
+- US can identify tendon or retinacular thickening, partial tears, fluid in the tendon sheath and presence of anatomic variants.
+It is important to assess for an intracompartmental septum, as the presence of a septum in the first extensor compartment is associated with increased risk of non-operative treatment failure.24

 - MRI

 - If ultrasound is equivocal, MRI can be used as it is very sensitive and specific for detecting mild disease.
-Findings of tenosynovitis include increased fluid within tendon sheath (high T2 signal, intermediate T1 signal), debris within the sheath (intermediate T1 signal), thickened edematous retinaculum, and peritendinous subcutaneous edema.46
+Findings of tenosynovitis include increased fluid within the tendon sheath (high T2 signal, intermediate T1 signal), debris within the sheath (intermediate T1 signal), thickened edematous retinaculum, and peritendinous subcutaneous edema.25

 - Supplemental assessment tools:

-- Electrodiagnostic studies may be needed in patients experiencing numbness or weakness, if nerve pathology is suspected.
+- Electrodiagnostic studies may be needed if nerve pathology is suspected, as in patients experiencing numbness or weakness.

 Early predictions of outcomes

-- Most patients experience resolution of symptoms over a period of months.47
+- Most patients experience resolution of symptoms over a period of months.21

-- Presence of intracompartmental septum is associated with increased risk of non-operative treatment failure.45
+- The presence of an intracompartmental septum is associated with an increased risk of non-operative treatment failure.24

-- Triggering of tendons with thumb motion is associated with reduced likelihood of response to non-operative management.39
+- Triggering of the APL and/or the EPB in the setting of de Quervain’s tenosynovitis is rare, but it is associated with reduced likelihood of response to non-operative management.26,27

 Environmental